Part of our This Is What Makes a Brilliant Wedding series

-I personally believe that a photographer is there to document a wedding, not be the focus of it.
+We believe photographers are there to document a wedding, not be the focus of it.
 We’re friendly on the day of course, and end up chatting with many guests, but we won’t run in to a room and shout ‘Everybody say cheese’.
-That’s not really documenting, haha!
+That’s not really documenting!

 The only part of your day we’ll be center of attention is the group photos as mentioned in an earlier question – because we need to be to make sure your day isn’t derailed.

 How many people are going to be at your evening reception, 80, 150, 200?
 There’s no way we can guarantee to get a photo of each and every one.
-And on top of that, how many of them would walk up to the photographer and pull a ridiculous face straight in to camera?
-Annnd on top of that, how many would randomly bring a chalkboard to write a lovely message for the back of your album on and then hunt down the photographer?
+And on top of that, how many of them would walk up to the photographer and pull a ridiculous face straight into the camera?
+And on top of that, how many would bring a chalkboard to write a lovely message for the back of your album?!

-The back page of Photobooth photos in all our albums keeps on telling the story we were working on all day.
-They are an essential piece of the story, and mean we can concentrate on documenting the atmosphere of your evening without having to get a photo of every person in attendance.
-There’s no way your guests would relax as much as they do in the booth, in front of a photographer!
+The back page of Photo Booth photos in all our albums keeps on telling the story we were working on all day.
+They are an essential piece of the story and mean we can concentrate on documenting the atmosphere of your evening without having to get a photo of every person in attendance.
+There’s no way your guests would relax as much as they do in the booth, in front of any photographer!